-Sheba had not, in fact, gone up all the stairs, but only some of them and was staring at KidBrother from between the rails.
-He really wanted to pet her; she really did not want to be petted by him, but also was unwilling to just go find a quiet, out-of-the-way place to hang out until KidBrother left.
+Sheba had not, in fact, gone all the way up the stairs, only partway, and was staring at Oliver from between the stair rails.
+He really wanted to pet her; she really did not want to be petted by him, but also was unwilling to just go find a quiet, out-of-the-way place to hang out until Oliver left.
 She was taunting him.
 He started to make his way towards the stairs when I stopped him again.

-“KidBrother, we’re not going to pet Sheba right now.
+“Oliver, we’re not going to pet Sheba right now.
 You guys watch TV in the living room while I go into the crawlspace to turn off the water.”
-As I turned to the pantry, Kid turned as if to guide KidBrother into the living room.
+As I turned to the pantry, Hank turned as if to guide Oliver into the living room.

-As I cleared items out of the pantry so I could get to the crawlspace access hatch–I had to move the cat food, litter, rolling organizer, and vacuum–I heard the boys in the other room playing around.
-But playing sounds quickly turned to screaming sounds, and as I rounded the corner into the living room, I saw Kid pulling KidBrother around by the back of the shirt.
-“Kid!
+As I cleared items out of the pantry so I could access the crawlspace hatch, I heard the boys in the other room playing around.
+But playing sounds quickly turned to alarming screaming sounds, and as I rounded the corner into the living room, I saw Hank pulling Oliver around by the back of the shirt.
+“Hank!
 Stop it!”
-I yelled in my closest imitation of a mom voice.
+I yelled in my developing Mom voice.

-He ignored me completely, swung KidBrother around and flung him to the floor.
+He ignored me completely, swung Oliver around in a full circle, and flung him to the floor.
 Hard.
-As I yelled “KID!” again, KidBrother started crying.
-I rushed to KidBrother to make sure he was ok when Matt flew through the door.
+As I yelled “Hank!”, Oliver started crying.
+I rushed to Oliver to make sure he was ok just as Matt flew through the door.
 He was pissed.

-“KID!
+“HANK!
 I SAW THAT THROUGH THE WINDOW!
 THAT IS IT!
 GO TO YOUR ROOM RIGHT NOW!”
-Kid walked out the door, head hung low, tears forming in his eyes.
+Hank walked out the door, head hung low, tears forming in his eyes.
 The roughhousing had gotten out of hand again, and while the benefit of his larger size had won him the battle, it had lost him the war.
-Matt followed behind Kid as he crossed the street, went into his house, and presumably headed down to his room.
-I scooped KidBrother up into my arms to carry him home.
-Matt was yelling at Kid when I arrived with KidBrother.
+Matt followed behind Hank as he crossed the street, went into his house, and presumably headed to his room.
+I scooped Oliver up into my arms to carry him home.
+Matt was yelling at Hank when I arrived with Oliver.

-As I walked into their house, KidBrother in my arms, I saw that the kitchen was a disaster—they were in the middle of a kitchen remodel and cabinets, appliances, tables, and platter ware were strewn everywhere.
+As I walked into their house, Oliver balanced on one hip, I saw that the kitchen was a disaster—they were in the middle of a kitchen remodel and cabinets, appliances, tables, and platter-ware were strewn everywhere.
 Plastic covered most surfaces, but it was unclear where—or how—they would be cooking dinner.
-Seeing this, I offered to take KidBrother back to my house, feed and entertain him while Matt finished with Kid.
+Seeing this, I offered to take Oliver back to my house, feed and entertain him while Matt finished with Hank.

-Back at the house, I sat KidBrother in front of the television and found the Cartoon Network, which was conveniently playing SpongeBob Squarepants.
-KidBrother was pleased.
+Back at the house, I sat Oliver in front of the television and found the Cartoon Network, which was conveniently playing SpongeBob Squarepants.
+Oliver was pleased.
 And like many children his age, he wanted his favorite drink.

 “Can I have milky?”

 “Milk?
 Sure.”
 Technically, we didn’t have milk.
 We had almond milk.
 But I was sure he wouldn’t know, so I grabbed the almond milk and pulled a glass out of the cabinet.
 Before I was about to pour it, I had a vision of the milk spilling out of the lidless glass and onto the couch, floor, or coffee table.
 So instead, I opted for a cup that would better suit his motor skills.
-About a month earlier, my two nieces, 5 and 3 months, had stayed with us, so I was pretty sure we had a sippy cup somewhere.
-I found a Santa-shaped sippy cup and, ignoring that it wasn’t even remotely seasonally appropriate, filled up the Santa sippy cup with almond milk, threw some pretzels into a bowl, and presented both to KidBrother, who was bobbing his head and kicking his legs out from the edge of the couch in time with the theme song.
+About a month earlier, we’d hosted my two nieces, so I was pretty sure we had a sippy cup somewhere.
+Sure enough, I found a Santa-shaped sippy cup and, ignoring that it wasn’t even remotely seasonally appropriate, filled up the Santa sippy cup with almond milk, threw some pretzels into a bowl, and presented both to Oliver, who was bobbing his head and kicking his legs out from the edge of the couch in time with the theme song.

-Once that was settled, I finished clearing out the pantry, opened up the crawlspace, lowered myself to the ground, crawled past the spider webs, and turned off the water to the house.
+Once that was settled, I opened up the crawlspace, lowered myself to the ground, crawled past the spider webs, and turned off the water to the house.
 Once back up on the first floor, I turned on the kitchen sink to drain the water from the lines just as Matt walked in.

-“Is it the one in the hallway or your mom’s sink?” he asked without any polite buffer or inquisition as to how his other kid was doing.
+“Is it the one in the hallway or your mom’s sink?” he asked without any polite buffer or inquisition as to how his child, Oliver, was doing.

 “It’s the one in the hallway.”

-“K.” And he trudged up the stairs to the bathroom, pants weighted down by his workbelt.
+“K.” And he trudged upstairs to the bathroom, pants weighted down by his workbelt.

-I sat down on the couch with KidBrother, happy to lose myself in the antics of a sponge who lives in a pineapple under the sea.
-KidBrother was happily eating his pretzels and drinking his milk from a Santa sippy cup.
+I sat down on the couch with Oliver, happy to lose myself in the antics of a sponge who lives in a pineapple under the sea.
+Oliver was happily eating his pretzels and drinking his milk from the Santa sippy cup.

-A few minutes later, I heard the doorhandle turn, got up, and was just about to open the door when Kid meekly poked his head inside.
-“Hi Kid,” I greeted him.
+A few minutes later, I heard the doorhandle turn, got up, and was just about to open the door when Hank meekly poked his head inside.
+“Hi Hank,” I greeted him.

 “Hi,” he said, still sounding pretty sad.
-He walked over to the couch and apologized to KidBrother, who was happy to forgive and forget, which I think he’d already done.
+He walked over to the couch and apologized to Oliver, who was happy to forgive and forget, which I think he’d already done.

-Matt came downstairs when he heard Kid.
-“Kid!
+Matt came downstairs when he heard Hank.
+“Hank!
 Did you apologize to your brother?”

 “Yes,” he mumbled.